krishabbashyal/firebase-task-manager/README.md

 ### Task Management

 Once tasks are identified, Mosaic provides an intuitive interface for managing them.
-Users can assign tasks to individuals or teams, set deadlines, and prioritize tasks based on their significance.
+Users can assign tasks to individuals, and prioritize tasks based on their significance.
 This ensures that everyone involved is aware of their responsibilities and the project's timeline.

 ### Progress Tracking